wurqjackey/RealMvMoAT/README.md

 ## License

 This project is licensed under the Apache-2.0 License.
-Full license text: https://www.apache.org/licenses/LICENSE-2.0
+Full license text: [LICENSE](LICENSE)